bean-mhm/beva/README.md

 - beva provides comments containing links to the Khronos manual on top of every wrapper struct or class for convenience.

+Disclaimer: beva will __not__ try and catch invalid inputs.
+It's totally possible to get undefined behavior and crashes with beva, if used incorrectly.
+To avoid these situations, read the manual pages linked above structs and classes to see how to use them properly.

 # Including beva

 Make a new directory named `beva` somewhere in your include directories and copy